-Glassdoor is an employer review site that includes salary tools and a free job board.
+Glassdoor is a database of company reviews, CEO approval ratings, salary reports, interview reviews that includes salary tools, and free job board.
 It’s best for businesses focused on employer branding and encouraging job seekers to apply.
 In comparison, Indeed is a free job board that provides employer reviews and salary tools.
 It’s best for businesses that need to fill open positions quickly.

-Small businesses need a way to find new and qualified employees fast.
-In addition, it’s important to small business owners that prospective employees are able to find their open jobs, obtain information about their company and be encouraged to apply to open positions.
-Both Indeed and Glassdoor provide solutions to help employers recruit.
+In both cases, Indeed and Glassdoor know that small businesses need a way to advertise a job and find new and qualified employees fast.
+In addition, it’s also important that prospective employees can find their open jobs, obtain information about their company, and be encouraged to apply to open positions.
+Both Indeed and Glassdoor also provide solutions to help employers recruit.

 - Price: Both have free options and plans that are affordable for small business